afolasope/explore-space/README.md

 - Mobile-first workflow
 - [SASS](https://sass-lang.com/) - For styles

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 - I built this project using Sass.
 It's my first doing something this big with Sass, so I had a lot to learn.
 Prior to this, I had a good understanding of CSS Specificity but this helped me gain more insight into it

 ### Continued development

 - I would need to work on the filter-blur prperty as it is currently not supported by Firefox but works well in chrome.
-- Also on the last page (technology), I need to learn how to change the images displayed based on the active viewport.
+- Also on the last page (technology), apply changes the images displayed based on the active viewport.
+- Apply aspect ratio to images using css-aspect-ratio

 ### Useful resources